sandragcarrillo/PalBorrow/README.md

 # PalBorrow

-If we have learned somehting in Blockchain, specially in critp is that you shouldn't trust, verify.
+If we have learned something in Blockchain, specially in DeFi is that you shouldn't trust, verify.

 Even when you are borrowing money to a pal, you should verify if it's risky to do it, and thankfully, we have GHO data to discover it, and keep your friendship healthty.